 Any pain or discomfort immediately following a dental implant surgery won’t last long.
 Most pain, swelling, and bleeding will subside within a few days following your procedure.

 We recommend that patients plan on taking at least 1-2 days off work to recover from a dental implant procedure.
 If your dental implant surgery is simpler (for example, you received a single implant), you may be able to return to work the same day.
-If your surgery is more complex (for example, an all-on-4), you may need a few days from work to recover.
+If your surgery is more complex (for example, an 4-on-1 full arch), you may need a few days from work to recover.

 The kind of job you have will also impact how long you need to take off work.
 If you have an office job, you may need less time to recover.
 If you have a physically demanding job, or a job that requires regular speaking, you may need more time to recover in order to work comfortably.